Madison-Davis/Courses-CS1411-FinalProject/README.md

 # Courses-CS1411-FinalProject

+## Logistics
+- Copy this repo into the CS 1411 cluster
+- Edit files as necessary
+- Push often back to GitHub

 ## Deadlines
 - Friday April 10, I will show them the trace files and point them in the right direction
 - By Tuesday April 14, submit your team of up to 4